3 Get Started: Configuration

 the web interface.

 Many teams have a handful of internally built packages.
-Before beginning, create the bundled version of each package and copy the resulting tar files to the RStudio Package Manager server.
+If your internal packages are tracked in Git, see the next section.
+Otherwise, create the bundled version of each package and copy the resulting tar files to the RStudio Package Manager server.
 If you are unfamiliar with building the bundled version of a package, reach out to the R developer maintaining the package.

 # Create a local source: rspm create source --name=prod-internal-src # Add each local package tar file to the source: # The tar file must be rwx by the user running the CLI and the account running # RSPM (rstudio-pm by default) rspm add --source=prod-internal-src --path='/path/to/package_1.0.tar.gz' # Create a repository: rspm create repo --name=prod-internal --description='Stable releases of our internal packages' # Subscribe the repository to the source: rspm subscribe --repo=prod-internal --source=prod-internal-src

 RStudio Package Manager automatically supports multiple versions of each package.
 When the R developers are ready for the next release of a package, simply run:

 RStudio Package Manager will ensure that version 2.0 is the default for new installations, but will keep version 1.0 available in the repository’s archive for users who wish to use the older version.